-- Changes in estrogen levels: Recent studies have suggested that changes in estrogen levels during a woman’s menstrual cycle may affect ACL strength, predisposing women to the higher injury rate.
+- Changes in oestrogen levels: Recent studies have suggested that changes in oestrogen levels during a woman’s menstrual cycle may affect ACL strength, predisposing women to the higher injury rate.
 A 2007 article in The British Journal of Sports Medicine, however, found “no conclusive evidence directly linking an increase in ACL injury to a predictable time in the menstrual cycle.”

-- Running and Landing techniques: Females’ knees are less bent when jumping and landing. plus they jump and run with the soles of the feet in a more rigid position and directed away from the body’s center of gravity.
+- Running and landing techniques: Females’ knees are less bent when jumping and landing. plus they jump and run with the soles of the feet in a more rigid position and directed away from the body’s centre of gravity.

 See our next Blog about prevention measures…..